sephania96/MOVIE_REVIEW_CAPSTONE/movie_review/README.md

 ## **Overview**

 The Movie Review API allows users to create, read, update, and delete movie entries and reviews.
 Users can register and log in to manage their movies and reviews, while anonymous users can post reviews without authentication.
 The API also features a user profile management system for authenticated users.
-The platform is built using Django and Django REST Framework (DRF), with JWT authentication for secure access to endpoints.
+The platform is built using Python,Django and Django REST Framework (DRF), basic authentication for secure access to endpoints.

 ## **Features**
 - **Movie Management**: Users can create, update, delete, and view movies.
 - **Review Management**: Users (authenticated or anonymous) can post reviews with star ratings.
-- **User Authentication**: JWT-based authentication allows users to securely log in and manage their content.
+- **User Authentication**: I made JWT-based authentication optional but it allows users to securely log in and manage their content.
-- **User Profiles**: Authenticated users can manage their profiles, including profile pictures and bio.
+- **User Profiles**: Authenticated Admin can manage their profiles, including profile pictures and bio.
 - **Search and Filtering**: Search functionality is provided for movies and reviews.

 ---

 ## **Technologies Used**
-- **Backend**: Django, Django REST Framework (DRF)
+- **Backend**: Python, Django, Django REST Framework (DRF)
 - **Authentication**: JWT (JSON Web Token) using `djangorestframework-simplejwt`
-- **Database**: SQLite (Development), PostgreSQL (Production)
+- **Database**: SQLite (Development)
 - **Documentation**: Swagger (using `drf-yasg`)
 - **File Handling**: Django `ImageField` for profile pictures
-- **Deployment**: Heroku or AWS (Production)
+- **Deployment**: pythonanywhere.com

 ---